 Please note that the treatment options we offer are limited, and we may only be able to provide one type of treatment per patient per visit.
 If you have a lot of needs, you may be better served in a clinic that provides a wide range of treatments.

-Are you looking for tooth replacement options (ex: crowns, bridges, dentures, implants) or to improve esthetics in otherwise healthy teeth (ex: veneers, braces, etc)?
+Are you looking for tooth replacement options (ex: crowns, bridges, dentures, implants) or to improve esthetics (ex: veneers, braces, etc)?

 We do not provide prosthodontic, esthetic, or orthodontic treatments at our clinic.

 Do you have a serious medical condition that requires special consideration(s) at your regular dentist?
 (For example, do you require antibiotics or adjustments to your current medications before dental procedures can be started?)

 Depending on your specific condition, current health, and medications, you may not be suitable for our clinic.
 Some medical conditions are associated with a higher risk of complications from dental procedures, and may need to be treated in a private dental practice or hospital setting.

 Have you experienced potentially serious complications from dental treatments in the past?
 Including (but not limited to) complications from local anesthetic (freezing), excessive bleeding during or after treatment, infections, loss of consciousness, etc?